Def Wish Cast: History

-Def Wish Cast are among one of the founders of Australian hip hop, "having created something localised that was revered and is now mythologized."
+Def Wish Cast are one of the founders of Australian hip hop, "having created something localised that was revered and is now mythologized."
 The group also states its hip hop credentials through its lyrics, rapping that they are "always hardcore/ 'cos hardcore means true to the music."
 DJ Vame stated that being "true to the music" is shown by Def Wish Cast's faithfulness to the "original instruments" of hip-hop: two turntables and a microphone.
 Originally, Def Wish Cast was composed of MCs Simon Bottle (a.k.a.
 DefWish), Pablo Chiacchio (a.k.a.
 Die C), Paul Westgate (a.k.a.
 Sereck) and featured turntablism by DJ Vame (Shane Duggan).

 DWC promote Australian culture by not only explicitly naming local suburbs of Sydney, but also by rapping in an Australian accent.
 Their distinct Australian sound helped gain the crew notoriety both locally and internationally through graffiti mags.
 Def Wish Cast embrace not only the music, but all elements of the hip hop culture, including graffiti art and bboying.
 DefWish and Sereck are shown bboying a lot in the Def Wish Cast.
 They can be seen bboying in Aust (Down Under Comin Upper), Saturday Night by the Sound Unlimited Posse and one of their latest releases Dun Proppa.
 Although Def Wish Cast is characterised by many traditional elements of hip hop, the group has combined the genre's origins in African American culture with their own local identity.
 Sereck has said the group respects hip hop's origins in the South Bronx and abroad but that DWC creates something that is distinctly from the Australian hip hop scene, stating, "it's our thing".
 For this, Def Wish Cast represents Aussie hip hop in a global market.